pulumi/docs/content/docs/guides/crosswalk/kubernetes/worker-nodes.md

 collection of hosts through health checks and policies, and are an effective means of ensuring node pools are adequately provisioned as intended.

-We can configure the node config to run a specific quantity of nodes, alongwith the min and max capacity the pool should have.
+We can configure the node config to run a specific quantity of nodes, along with the min and max capacity the pool should have.

 Size the node pools accordingly to known or approximate usage and bursting